Citation, DOI, disclosures and article data

-- diagnosed in 1 in 2,000 people in N Europe and N America 2
+- diagnosed in 1 in 2000 people in northern Europe and North America 2

 - 70% inherent in an autosomal dominant manner